RSGzen/Arcade/README.md

 iv) Lee Jun Wen
 v) Yeoh Tzi Kian

+# Declaration

-Program does not hold any copyright for any of the game made which are all referenced to popular games available.
+Program does not hold any copyright for any of the game made which are all referenced to games invented by other people or organizations.
-All types of uses of this program is allowed including entertainment, education, business and etc.
+All types of uses of this program is allowed and no legal responsibility is held for any possible uses of this program.
+Please contact through GitHub messaging of "RSGzen" if any copyright infringement occured and we will kindly remove it from the internet domain.

+# Lisence

+- Can be viewed through the same page on the Github repository section.